ProvableHQ/leo/grammar/README.md

-The ABNF standard requires grammars to consist of lines terminated by CR LF (i.e. carriage return followed by line feed, DOS/Windows-style), as explained in the background on ABNF later in this file.
+The ABNF standard requires grammars to consist of lines terminated by CR LF (i.e. carriage return followed by line feed, DOS/Windows-style), as explained in the background on ABNF earlier in this file.
 This file's lines are therefore terminated by CR LF.
 To avoid losing this requirement across systems, this file is marked as 'text eol=crlf' in .gitattributes: